Kuuuube/food/page_src/recipes/bread/streptikios_artos_(ancient_greek)/index.md

 7. Bake for 35-40 minutes at 350F (176C).
 If baking on a metal tray or steel, put parchment paper under the bread.

+## Notes

+- This bread contains somewhat low salt.
+It goes great with a good salted butter.

 -# [Source](https://historicalitaliancooking.home.blog/english/recipes/streptikios-artos-ancient-greek-bread/)